Azra-Javed/JavaScript-Questions/README.md

 ## Q13.
 What is the JSON object in JavaScript?
+JSON stands for JavaScript Object Notation.
-JSON (JavaScript Object Notation) is a lightweight data interchange format that is easy for humans to read and write and easy for machines to parse and generate.
+It is a lightweight data format used to store and exchange data between a server and a client.
 JSON is a text-based format and is used to represent structured data.

-In JavaScript, the JSON object is used to parse and stringify JSON data.
-The JSON object has two methods: JSON.parse() and JSON.stringify().
+In JavaScript, the JSON object provides methods to convert between JSON and JavaScript objects.

 ```jsx
 let person = {